-To write data to the EEPROM, the EEPROM address of the data to be written must first be placed in the EEA register and the data placed in the EED register.
-Then the write enable bit, WREN, in the EEC register must first be set high to enable the write function.
+The EEPROM byte write operation is managed by the WMODE selection bit.
+When the WMODE bit is set low, the EEPROM byte write mode will be selected.
+For byte write operations the required EEPROM address and data must first be placed in the EEAH and EEAL address registers and the EED data register respectively.
+Then the write enable bit, WREN, in the EEC register should be set high to enable the write function.
 After this, the WR bit in the EEC register must be immediately set high to initiate a write cycle.
 These two instructions must be executed consecutively.
 The global interrupt bit EMI should also first be cleared before implementing any write operations, and then set again after the write cycle has started.
 Note that setting the WR bit high will not initiate a write cycle if the WREN bit has not been set.
 As the EEPROM write cycle is controlled using an internal timer whose operation is asynchronous to microcontroller system clock, a certain time will elapse before the data will have been written into the EEPROM.
 Detecting when the write cycle has finished can be implemented either by polling the WR bit in the EEC register or by using the EEPROM interrupt.
 When the write cycle terminates, the WR bit will be automatically cleared to zero by the microcontroller, informing the user that the data has been written to the EEPROM.
 The application program can therefore poll the WR bit to determine when the write cycle has ended.